 Find out more at https://www.theoretreats.com.

 Here’s a wonderful opportunity to immerse yourself in nature and wildlife and take some beautiful snaps.
-Shutterbug offer various retreats all over Tasmania, from women only escapes to Flinders Island, Bruny Island or Derwent Valley to weekend photography retreats you can arrange privately in your chosen location.
+Shutterbug offers various retreats all over Tasmania, from women-only escapes to Flinders Island, Bruny Island or Derwent Valley to weekend photography retreats you can arrange privately in your chosen location.

-You’ll get to stop, rest and rejuvenate in the spectacular Tasmanian wilderness, and connect prfoundly with nature and some amazing wildlife.
+You’ll get to stop, rest and rejuvenate in the spectacular Tasmanian wilderness, and connect profoundly with nature and some amazing wildlife.